-There is a popular joke that has made the rounds in the software community: security consultants make their living by terrifying tech-ignorant managers about security issues and convincing them to pay hefty fees for protection.
+There is a popular joke making the rounds in the software community: Security consultants make their living by terrifying tech-ignorant managers about security issues and convincing them to pay hefty fees for protection!

 Although many security concerns are gimmicks, some are truly dangerous and need to be dealt with seriously.
 One such security threat is bluesnarfing, which relies on Bluetooth networks to steal data and breach privacy.